HeadGAN: One-shot Neural Head Synthesis and Editing

 \section{Conclusion}

-We presented \textit{HeadGAN}, a novel one-shot method for animating talking heads, driven by 3D facial data, as well as audio features.
-Compared to state-of-the-art methods, our framework exhibits higher photo-realism, increased consistency in "hard" poses and more accurate lip movements.
-Future steps include the incorporation of video-modeling components, such as a sequential Generator and temporal Discriminators to further improve the quality of samples.
+We presented \textit{HeadGAN}, a novel one-shot method for animating heads, driven by 3D facial data and audio features.
+Compared to SOTA methods, our framework exhibits superior reenactment performance and higher photo-realism.
+Our method can be further used for reconstruction, pose and facial expression editing, as well as frontalisation.